The camp we started at looking up the canyon we hiked the previous day

 Distance: ~18 km/ 11.5 miles Elevation: It’s up and down all day ~1000 feet up ~ 2000 feet down Time: 6 hours hiking, 2-3 hours at the hot springs

-Day 3- Supposedly the “easy” day I’d say it was really only easy in the fact that it was the shortest and at a lower altitude day.
-It probably had at least 1500 feet of up and down gain/loss through the jungle and after the previous hard day, it definitely didn’t feel all that easy.
+Day 3- Supposedly the “easy” day which I’d say it was really only easier in the fact that it was the shortest and lowest altitude day.
+It probably had at least 1000 feet of up and down gain/loss through the jungle and after the previous hard day, it definitely didn’t feel all that easy.

 The first of many waterfalls of the day